zellerede/Dobble/README.md

 Finite plane of 7x7 points is represented by shuffled *Dobble* type cards.

 Each card has 8 pictures (represented here by numbers between 1 and 57), and every two cards have **exactly one** picture in common.
+Now the cards will correspond to points and the pictures (numbers) in the cards correspond to lines.
+Ideal points and ideal lines are included.

 **Usage:**